juhasev/sample-ninja-help/edit-project-basic-settings.md

 > If you need to do a soft launch set the **target number of completes** to the number of soft launch completes you desire along with **end date time** you would like to complete the soft launch by.
 If you satisfied with the soft launch results simply set a new **target number of completes** and a new **end date and time** to continue sampling with the full audience.

 #### Length of interview
 Estimated length of interview in minutes.
-The length of interview will be displayed to the participants if you choose to display the **Project Info Box** in the invitations.
+The length of interview will be displayed to the participants if you have configured your email invitation template to display the **Project Info Box**.
+The default project email templates are configurable for each sub panel under **sub panels**.